pmartin/phing-documentation-docbook/readme.markdown

 And you will have to copy `build/build.properties.dist` to `build/build.properties`; and set the correct values, if needed.

+If using FOP >= 0.95 on Debian/Ubuntu, see `build/reade.markdown` for some additional informations.

 # How to build the documentation #

 After installing the pre-requisites, and configuring build/build.properties, building the documentation is just a matter of launching one Phing target :